oqolarte/oblong/content/project/site.md

 ---
 ## Status: On-going {.statusOnGoing}

-This site is itself a personal project, a documentation of other projects that I log here.
+The making of this site is itself a personal project.
-If we are to use modern internet terms, this is also a wiki.
+Here I will discuss how and, most importantly, why this all was conceived.

 ## Digital Garden